parko0914/parko0914/README.md

 ### Hi there 👋

 My name is HoJoonPark.
-I'm a colorful data scientist.
+I'm a colorful data-scientist.
 Nice to meet you😄
 ___

 <!--